 When I set about building any kind of dwelling or hearth, I consider the pros and cons of many approaches.
 What is the desired effect?
 How does a material/technique achieve this effect?
 How does this affect other processes?
 What are the lateral, synergistic benefits?
 What are the undesirable side-effects or repercussions?

-For example, the BC Building Code stipulate that a masonry fireplace be built with techniques and materials that prevent it from burning the house down, or poisoning occupants with CO, or collapsing in an earthquake.
+This makes for a good sequay into discussing masonry heater construction.
+Most Building Codes stipulate that a masonry fireplace be built with techniques and materials that prevent it from burning the house down, or poisoning occupants with CO, or collapsing in an earthquake.
 These are all very sensible expectations; worthy of being met one way or another.

 But to my mind, the hearth had best offer more than this.
 I want it to not only be standing after a major earthquake, but still be fully functional.
-This way, it will become a place for family, friends and neighbours to gather, take safe respite, warm our bodies, dry clothes and herbs, cook food, and heat water… all the things it is meant to do.
+This way, it will become a ‘hearth’ place for family, friends and neighbours to gather in safety, take refuge, warm our bodies, dry clothes and herbs, cook food, and heat water… all the things it is meant to do.
 In a worse case scenario, this could be happening in a winter rainstorm, on top of 2 feet of snow, with after-shocks, howling winds and blown out windows.
-Under such circumstances, the masonry heater may be getting fired constantly (rather than the usual 1 or 2 hours a day).
-So, when I am choosing materials and techniques for my heaters I ponder: What is the highest temperature this material is going to reach in its lifetime?
+Under such circumstances, the masonry heater may be getting fired constantly 24-7 (rather than the usual 1 or 2 hours a day).
+So, when I am choosing materials and techniques for my heaters I ponder: What is the highest temperature this material might be subject to in its lifetime?

 As my love for clay-brick-cob heaters has grown over the past few decades, I have been fortunate to connect with some very cool and wise ‘old-timer’ artisans.
 And they all echo the same thing: Once below 550c, any clay brick will do. thus, when deciding what to use where, I round that number down to 500c, and then picture what will happen when the heater is firing 24-7 in a windowless winter deepfreeze… literally.